Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 Additionally, keep in mind the type of ads for which you’re comparing CTR.
-Meaning, keep in mind your goal.
-Are you trying to: 1) compare performance between type or 2) compare performance within type.
+In other words, keep your goal in mind.
+Are you trying to 1) compare performance between type, or 2) compare performance within type?

 If the latter, you won’t want to look at photo ads vs text ads.
 In many cases, photo or video ads will perform better.
 It doesn’t mean there’s no value to be had in a text ad though.

-Let’s make one thing clear ASAP: A high CTR means nothing if it doesn’t convert (unlike in Google AdWords where CTR is an important Quality Score factor).
+Let’s make one thing clear ASAP.
+A high CTR means nothing if it doesn’t convert.
+(This is different than Google Ads, where CTR is an important Quality Score factor).

-If your Facebook campaign has the average click-through rate of 24%, but none of these clicks convert into sales, you’re in trouble.
+Even if your Facebook campaign had a 50% click-through rate, if none of these clicks convert into sales, you’re in trouble.

-However, if your competitor’s ads deliver the CTR of 3% but 50% of those people convert on the landing page, they’ll get 15 new customers per 1,000 ad impressions.
+However, if your competitor’s ads delivered a CTR of 3% but 50% of those people convert on the landing page, they’ll get 15 new customers per 1,000 ad impressions.
 They would be doing pretty well even with a low CTR.

 Case in point: The ads with the highest CTR aren’t necessarily your best-performing ads.